-The Laboratory is responsible for ensuring compliance with historic preservation requirements.
-BNL's Cultural Resource Management Plan was developed to identify, assess, and document the Laboratory's historic and cultural resources (BNL 2013).
+Plan was developed to identify, assess, and document the Laboratory's historic and cultural resources (BNL 2013).
 These resources include World War I trenches; Civilian Conservation Corps features; World War II buildings; and historic structures, programs, and discoveries associated with high-energy physics, research reactors, and other science conducted at BNL.
-The Laboratory currently has multiple facilities classified as eligible for listing on the National Register of Historic Places: the BGRR complex, the HFBR complex, the 1960s-era apartments, Berkner Hall, Chemistry, Physics, Computational Sciences, Instrumentation, Building 120 (original barracks), and the World War I training trenches associated with Camp Upton.
+The Laboratory currently has multiple facilities classified as eligible for listing on the National Register of Historic Places, including numerous buildings and facility complexes, and the World War I training trenches associated with Camp Upton.
 Further information can be found in Chapter 6.